Troubleshooting Business Services

 }

-1. Review the resulting audit information on the right side of the GraphiQL editor:
+2. Review the resulting audit information in the right pane.

-2. If you know the service ID you are looking for, search for it by clicking inside the right pane and entering Ctrl+f.
-The GraphiQL interface highlights the services that match the ID you searched for:
+3. If you know the service ID you are looking for, search for it by clicking inside the right pane and pressing Ctrl+F. The GQL Browser highlights the services that match the ID you searched for:

 Image of the highlighted results of a GraphiQL Query